BiscuitNick/collabcanvas/collabcanvas-prd.md

 - Broadcast rectangle creation to all users
 - Broadcast rectangle movements to all users
 - Sync latency <100ms for all updates
+- Cursor updates throttled to 50ms for smooth movement
 - Handle 2+ concurrent users
 - "Last write wins" conflict resolution